-Kelly Ripa Rocks Cowboy Hat While Riding A Horse On Instagram: ‘Swipe Right To See Where I Got My Skillzzzzz’
+Kelly Ripa Rocks Cowboy Hat While Riding A Horse On Instagram: ‘Swipe To See Where I Got My Skillzzzzz’

 “Now that I’ve got one kid that’s almost done with college, one that’s going into college, and one that is halfway through his sophomore year of high school, I have a lot more time to free me up to do other projects.
 Maybe start acting again, who knows,” she added.

-Kelly and husband Mark Consuelos are parents to two sons alongside daughter Lola.
-Fans wishing to see more of Kelly should follow her Instagram.
+Kelly and her husband, Mark Consuelos, are parents to two sons alongside their daughter, Lola.
+Fans wishing to see more of Kelly should follow her on Instagram.

 Delivered To Your INBOX